Harriet Sutherland-Leveson-Gower, Duchess of Sutherland: Marriage

 On 18 May 1823, she married her cousin George Sutherland-Leveson-Gower, Earl Gower (1786–1861), who had been elected MP for St Mawes, Cornwall (a rotten borough) in 1808, and succeeded his father as second Duke of Sutherland in 1833.
 Gower was twenty years older than she, but their union proved one of affection and produced four sons and seven daughters.

 The Duchess of Sutherland held a social position of high influence, aided by her friendship to Queen Victoria as well as her family's great wealth.
-By the Duchess's influence Stafford House, St. James's Palace, became an important centre of society, and the starting-point of various philanthropic undertakings.
+By the Duchess's influence Stafford House next to St. James's Palace, became an important centre of society, and the starting-point of various philanthropic undertakings.
 The Duchess helped organise the "Stafford House Address" petition against slavery, and former American First Lady Julia Tyler wrote a defence of slavery titled "The Women of England vs. the Women of America", in response to it.
 In response to "The Women of England vs. the Women of America", former slave Harriet Jacobs wrote a letter to the New York Tribune which was her first published writing; it was published in 1853 and signed "Fugitive".

 The Duchess's stance on slavery was heavily criticised by Karl Marx because her mother-in-law, the previous Duchess, had been closely associated with the clearance of the inhabitants of Sutherland thirty years earlier, so that she could reuse 794,000 acres (3200 km^{2}) of land for commercial sheep farming.